Shital1995dev/DrawDragProject/README.md

 # DrawDragProject
-using canvas we draw a different divs
+withgout using canvas we draw a different divs

+Testing page